isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 **About the Speakers**

-Ms Wenyu Wu <br>
-Senior Associate <br>
-Baker McKenzie Wong &amp; Leow

-Wenyu provides strategic tax advice to multinational corporations (MNCs) and Singapore-headquartered companies in various industries, and has experience in advising clients on a wide range of cross-border transactions including mergers and acquisitions, internal reorganizations, IP migration, supply chain restructurings, join-ventures, and foreign direct investment.
+**Ms Wu Wenyu** provides strategic tax advice to multinational corporations (MNCs) and Singapore-headquartered companies in various industries, and has experience in advising clients on a wide range of cross-border transactions including mergers and acquisitions, internal reorganizations, IP migration, supply chain restructurings, join-ventures, and foreign direct investment.
 Wenyu also advises High Net Worth (HNW) individuals and families on their tax and wealth management issues, with a special focus on Chinese clients.
 Wenyu's practice focuses on tax advisory for both MNCs and HNW individuals, with a special focus on Chinese clients.

-Ms Esther Pang <br>
-Associate <br>
-Baker McKenzie Wong &amp; Leow

-Esther is an associate in the Employment Practice Group at Baker McKenzie's Singapore office.
+**Ms Esther Pang** is an associate in the Employment Practice Group at Baker McKenzie's Singapore office.
 She specialises in employment and immigration issues in Singapore.
 She assist clients with all aspects of employment law from the start of an employment relationship through to the termination of employment, and other employee management issues in between.
 Esther's experience includes negotiating employment and separation agreements, reviewing of employee policies and cash/equity incentive plans, handling employment issues arising from restructuring or mergers and acquisitions as well as employee performance issues.

 <a id="8jun-ta-id"></a>